Browne/inspectoris/README.md

 ---------
 24/12/12 A basic working copy has been created.
-25/12/12 Updates to add the "Not so creative" logo 27/12/12 Major style changes and code updates.
+25/12/12 Updates to add the "Not so creative" logo 27/12/12 Major style changes and code updates
+07/01/12 Major updates to stylesheets for additional functionality, work on Geolocation support